-We recognize contract revenues and related gross profit using percentage of completion contract accounting, and the underlying mix of contract activity affects the related gross profit recognized in any given period.
-The increase in gross profit as a percent of contract revenues in Fiscal 2010 compared to Fiscal 2009 was primarily due to a contract mix weighted more toward higher margin contracts in the current fiscal year.
+We recognize the majority of our contract revenues and related gross profit using percentage of completion contract accounting, and the underlying mix of contract activity affects the related gross profit recognized in any given period.
+Gross profit as percent of contract revenues in Fiscal 2011 were highly consistent with those of Fiscal 2010.
+The increase in gross profit as a percent of contract revenues in Fiscal 2010 compared to Fiscal 2009 was primarily due to a contract mix weighted more toward higher margin contracts in Fiscal 2010.
 Our higher margin contracts often contain a comparatively lower proportion of sub-consulting revenues associated with them.
-Conversely, a larger portion of our Fiscal 2009 contract revenues contained higher sub-consulting content, as compared to Fiscal 2008, and thus contributed to overall lower margins.
-Particularly, we experienced an abnormally high level of sub-consulting content related to certain new contracts during the fourth quarter of Fiscal 2009, which contributed both to the overall increase in contract revenues and a decrease in our gross profit.
-In the near term, we expect our sub-consulting content as a percentage of total contract revenues to be generally in line with those experienced in Fiscal 2010; however, due to the variability and timing of our contracts, it has become increasingly difficult to accurately predict the sub-consulting content in our Transportation Systems contracts in future periods.
+We expect the variability and timing of contract mix and related sub-consulting content in our Transportation Systems and Environmental Technology segments in future periods, as well as factors such as paid holidays and our ability to efficiently utilize our workforce, will cause fluctuations in our margins from contract revenues from period to period.